 Prior to his election to the House, Schoeller served as the Director of Government Affairs for the Home Builders Association (HBA) of Greater Springfield.
 He was a leader in encouraging pro-jobs and pro-growth policies in home construction, helping make homeownership an affordable opportunity for current and new homebuyers.

-Shane serves on the board of the Springfield Pregnancy Care Center and Clear Vision Drama Company.
-He is also a member of the Missouri Farm Bureau and the National Rifle Association.
-Shane, Mendie and their children are members of Second Baptist Church of Springfield where they serve as teachers in the Second Student Ministry.
+Currently, Schoeller serves on the board of the Springfield Pregnancy Care Center and the Southwest Baptist University National Alumni Board of Directors, and is the current President of the Missouri Association of County Clerks and Election Authorities.
+He is a member and current Vice-President of the Kiwanis Club of Springfield South, the Missouri Farm Bureau and the National Rifle Association.
+Shane, Mendie and their children are members of Second Baptist Church of Springfield where he serves as a deacon.
+He and Mendie also enjoy serving as teachers in the Second Student Ministry.

 Shane and his wife, Mendie, are the parents of Emma, Dorthy, and Johnny.
-As parents, they strive to put their Christian faith and principles into practice, modeling and encouraging their children to practice self-reliance and personal responsibility.
+As parents, they strive to put their Christian faith and principles into practice, modeling and encouraging their children to practice personal responsibility with courage, kindness and a compassionate respect that puts others first.
+Mendie is an attorney for Preferred Family Healthcare.
 The Schoeller family makes their home in Willard, Missouri.
-Mendie is an attorney for Preferred Family Healthcare.